HKSSY/COMP3335_GP13/wordpresssecurity/wordpressTest/step1.md

 ## Task

-Clone our contains the set of documentation with the following command:
+Clone our contains the set of configurations file with the following command:

 `wget https://raw.githubusercontent.com/HKSSY/katacoda-scenarios/main/wordpresssecurity/wordpressTest/docker-compose.yml`{{execute}}

-Within the repository, you will see a set of examples of implementing various Katacoda functionality.
+After the configurations file has been downloaded, click the Continue button to continue the scenario.